+ACCEPTING NEW PATIENTS: Not at this time – please check back.
+ACCEPTING MEDICARE PATIENTS: Not at this time – please check back.
 Dr. Enright joined OIMA in May 2012.
 She has been practicing Internal Medicine in Bellevue since 1995.
 Dr. Enright enjoys all aspects of primary care, including preventive care, minor procedures, acute care, diagnosing and managing chronic health issues for men and women age 18 and older.
 She encourages patients to be active participants in their health and enjoys serving as a guide and resource for healthcare decisions.

 Dr. Enright was raised in North Carolina.
 She received a Bachelor of Science (Chemistry) followed by a Medical Degree from Duke University in 1990.
 Internship and Residency were completed at University of California San Diego in 1993.
 She is a member of American Board of Internal Medicine, American College of Physicians, Washington State Medical Association and affiliated with Overlake Hospital Medical Center.